austinhuang0131/Intruder-Killer/README.md

   * `dshservlist`: Gives you a list of servers she is in.
 * Permissions
   * Administrator: Just in case.
 It is suggested to keep this permission for her.
   * Manage Roles: After `dshreport`, her agents will come to the server.
-They'll execute a command that gives permission to ban intruders.
+They'll execute a command that gives permission to ban intruders. **Optional.**
   * Ban Members: Ban intruders when they join.
   * Create Instant Invite: `dshreport`.